-Four Kenyans face trial at the International Criminal Court (ICC) in the Hague for orchestrating crimes against humanity committed during the post-election violence (see the Open Society Justice Initiative ICC trial monitor website for further details).
-The charges at the ICC include the crimes against humanity of rape and other forms of sexual violence, but only in relation to two locations (in and around Nakuru town and Naivasha town), whereas the crimes were committed in numerous locations during the post-election violence.
+Four Kenyans faced trial at the International Criminal Court (ICC) in the Hague for orchestrating crimes against humanity committed during the post-election violence (see the Open Society Justice Initiative International Justice Monitor website for further details).
+The charges at the ICC included crimes against humanity for rape and other forms of sexual violence, but only in relation to two locations (in and around Nakuru town and Naivasha town), whereas sexual violence crimes were committed in numerous locations during the post-election violence.

 The victims ask the Court to order the government to establish an internationalized, independent body for the investigation and prosecution of the crimes, which they contend amount to crimes against humanity.

-The Justice Initiative is acting as advisors to the Kenyan lawyers.
+The Justice Initiative is acting as advisors to the Kenyan NGOs and lawyers.

 Sexual and gender based violence during Kenya’s 2007/2008 post-election violence and the failure to punish perpetrators and provide reparations to the victims violate numerous provisions of Kenyan and international law.

 The right to life, prohibition against torture, and right to security of the person.
 The Kenyan authorities failed to take adequate security measures, including training police and planning and preparing law enforcement operations to ensure that such operations were conducted lawfully and protected civilians from sexual and gender based violence, failed to issue lawful orders on the use of force, and failed to adequately supervise the police, in violation of the Constitution and international law.